section-engineering-education/engineering-education/articles/introduction-to-random-forest-in-ml/index.md

 [Image Source: Javatpoint](https://static.javatpoint.com/tutorial/machine-learning/images/random-forest-algorithm2.png)

 ### Applications of Random Forest
-Some of the applications of random forest include:
+Some of the applications of the random forest include:

 #### Banking
 Random forest is used in banking to predict the creditworthiness of a loan applicant.
 This helps the lending institution to make a good decision on whether to give the customer the loan or not.
-Random forest is also used by banks to detect fraudsters.
+Banks also use the random forest algorithm to detect fraudsters.

 #### Health care
 Health professionals use random forest systems to diagnose patients.
 Patients are diagnosed by assessing their previous medical history.
 Past medical records are reviewed to establish the right dosage for the patients.

 #### Stock Market
-It is used by financial analysts to identify potential markets for stocks.
+Financial analysts use it to identify potential markets for stocks.
 It also enables them to identify the behavior of stocks.

 #### E-commerce
 Through rain forest algorithms, e-commerce vendors can predict the preference of customers based on past consumption behavior.